nishiki-tech/nishiki-frontend/docs/ICON_NOTE.md

 ## Steps to use an icon

 1. Use the Icon component defined in src/components/ui/icon.tsx as a wrapper.
+(Import it from @/components/ui/)
-2. Define which icon to use by importing SVG as an Icon component from src/assets/images/icons, and pass it to "icon" property.
+2. Define which icon to use by importing SVG as an Icon component from src/assets/images/icons/index.ts, and pass it to "icon" property.
 3. Define the size with the "size" property of the component.
-By default it's set to be w-3.
+By default it's set to be "w-3 h-3".
 4. Define the color with "color" property.
 By default it's set to be black.
-5. Define additional styling with "className" property if it's needed. **You can overwrite color, but not size**.
-Size will always be defined with "size" property to keep it square.
+5. Define additional styling with "className" property if it's needed.
+You can overwrite color and size.